paz-lavi/AccessTo/README.md

 **3.** Now you can use any of the API method

 ## API
-### Note: when using method witout passing GrantListener the libary will use the last used GrantListener.
+### Note: when using method without passing GrantListener the libary will use the last used GrantListener.
 * **Request Permissions:** request permissions from the user.
 ```Java
 public void requestPermissions(@NonNull String[] permissions, @NonNull GrantListener grantListener)